cpmech/script-install-mumps/README.md

   patch
 ```

-Compile and install MUMPS on Ubuntu:
+### Compile and install MUMPS on Ubuntu:

+Execute the following command:

 ```bash
 bash install-mumps.bash